Math

 It’s so fun to use Jenga in the classroom!
 Create a set of division-facts flash cards using colored paper that matches the Jenga block colors.
 Kids choose a card, answer the question, and then try to remove a block of that color from the stack.

-Learn more: Life Between Summers
+Learn more: Math Facts Jenga at Life Between Summers

 13. Figure out the missing sign